renefritze/pytimings/docs/examples/basic.md

 ```

 To inspect deltas of known sections at any other point
-use the `delta` function.
+use the {meth}`pytimings.timer.Timings.delta` function.

 ```{code-cell}

 global_timings.delta("a_section_name")
 ```
+There's also a convenience method {meth}`pytimings.timer.Timings.walltime`
+to only query the walltime instead of the full delta object.

-To get an overview over all sections you can use `output_console`.
+To get an overview over all sections you can use `{meth}`pytimings.timer.Timings.output_console`.

 ```{code-cell}